skonfig/extra/type/__nextcloud_user/man.rst

     webserver and cli execution.
 As default, `www-data` will be used.

 displayname
     The display name the user should have.
+As the display name can not be unset or set to empty, this type will ignore the display name if this parameter is not set.
+Setting the parameter to an empty string leads to an error from the Nextcloud side.

 email
     The email address of the Nextcloud user.
+Will be unset if no parameter given.

 password
     The password of the Nextcloud user.
+If the password not match, the new password will be set to the user.
+If no password is given, it will not touch the current password. **A password is required for the user setup!**
+    If you do not want to modify the user password, set a password via this parameter and set the parameter `--keep-password`.

 quota
     TBA.